 2. License-exempt spectrum technologies are already an important part of both industrial and citizen-oriented networking ecosystems world-wide today.
 To further social and economic benefits already being realized through license-exempt spectrum technologies, more spectrum resources should be considered for allocation to this end.

-3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for unlicensed use enables deployment of new applications and services in the coming years, further increasing the societal benefits.
+3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt use enables deployment of new applications and services in the coming years, further increasing the societal benefits.

 4. We also wish to highlight the changing conditions in the sub-1GHz bands.
 As previous incumbents in these bands are developing ever more effective ways of utilizing pre-existing allocations, license-exempt operation in these bands will enable a dynamic space for social and economic utility.